Coronavirus: HSE investigating incorrect text messages about test results

 The current demand for tests is around 1,200 per day, and 800 people are waiting to get an appointment at a testing centre, Mr Reid said.

-Outbreaks of the virus in nursing homes was an area of “significant concern”, the HSE’s chief operations officer Anne O’Connor told the briefing.
+Outbreaks of the virus in nursing homes were an area of “significant concern”, the HSE’s chief operations officer Anne O’Connor told the briefing.

-There have been positive cases of Covid-19 in 268 long term residential settings, 214 of which were nursing homes.

-The HSE has had to ramp up deliveries of personal protective equipment (PPE) to nursing homes to combat outbreaks of the virus, Ms O’Connor said.
+The HSE has had to increase deliveries of personal protective equipment (PPE) to nursing homes to combat outbreaks of the virus, she added.

 Chinese authorities have increased controls and quality checks on PPE shipments leaving the country, which Mr Reid said would have an “impact” on the turnaround times of orders from Ireland.